"Your own Self-Realization is the greatest service you can render the world."

 As you practice self-inquiry and mindfulness, all the unresolved layers of your past may emerge, and it might feel uncomfortable.
 But this is part of the process of cleansing and healing.
 Hold steady, remain patient, and understand what is happening.
 Liberation comes to those who keep practicing without judgment, reacting, or seeking validation from their experiences.

-Grace, which is the Self, pulls you in naturally.
+Divine Grace, which is the Self, pulls you in naturally.
 The whole of spirituality is contradictions.
 You have to make the effort and you have to give up the effort.
 This constant reality, peace, love, and joy are already within you.
-Trust your inner knowing, and commit fully to the journey.
+Trust your inner knowing, and commit to it fully.
 Be patient with yourself—there are no mistakes on the spiritual path.

 Stop desiring liberation, stop overthinking the future, and live in the present moment.
 Life offers endless opportunities for spiritual growth, even in the challenges.
 Every experience, no matter how it appears, is designed to bring you closer to freedom.
 By learning the lessons each experience offers, you develop the strength to face whatever comes your way.